pascalandy/docker-stack-this/README.md

 The main goal is to create the **easiest** and **quickest** docker stack available around the **Docker Swarm ecosystem**.
 I really wished I had this when I started (while back when docker-compose was called fig).

-- First, launch a session on play-with-docker
+- First, launch a session on [play-with-docker](https://labs.play-with-docker.com/)
 - Launch a stack like 'traefik_stack5`.
-Copy-paste this:
+Copy-paste this and see the magic:

 ```
 ENV_BRANCH=1.39